amitxv/PC-Tuning/docs/physical-setup.md

 - See [Low Latency Hardware | Calypto](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit#bookmark=kix.alwwrke7e395)

-- Avoid single-channel, mismatching RAM and refer to the motherboard manual to ensure that they are in the correct slots
+- Avoid single-channel, mismatching RAM and refer to the motherboard manual to ensure that they are in the correct slots.
+Consider the memory trace layout when determining the amount of sticks to use

 - Favor PCIe ports that go straight to the CPU rather than PCH.
 This typically applies to M.2/NVMe SSDs and GPUs (usually the top slot).
 Beware of limitations with the amount of lanes available